 How exactly would one use Highest High and Lowest Low in trading?
 Due to their nature, Highest High and Lowest Low are perfectly suited to serve as a dynamic price channel.
 A price channel is a corridor inside which the asset price will move while the current trend is prevalent.
 When the trend changes, the price channel will follow.
 Usually, the price channel is confined by two parallel lines.
 Certain indicators — like this one — can create price channels of their own.

-As you can see, the actions, taken by traders in both cases are the exact opposite.
+As you can see, the actions taken by traders in both cases are the exact opposite.
 It is crucial, therefore, to tell a rebound from a breakthrough.
-But there is one thing that can help: confirmations.
-When spotting a candle that closes on one of two lines, wait for two more candles to close in order to receive a confirmation.
-Judging by these two candles it will be easier to estimate the future price movement.
+But there is one thing that might help: a confirmation.
+When spotting a candle that closes on one of two lines, you might consider waiting for two more candles to close in order to receive a confirmation.
+Judging by these two candles it might be easier to estimate the future price movement.

 At the same time, you should remember that these are just indicators, and as any technical analysis tool, they cannot provide accurate results 100% of the time.
 Sometimes they might (and will) provide false signals.
 That’s why it is always a good idea to double check the signals you receive from Highest High and Lowest Low with the help of other indicators.